tomtom-international/ebr-connector/README.md

 * Fields that are counters are suffixed with `_count` and will be mapped to type *integer*.
 * Fields containing `duration` in their name will be mapped to type *float*.
 * Fields of type *string* get a raw field (except they are suffixed with `_key`) that can be used for non-full-text-searches and are limited to 256 characters.

+## Credits
+This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [tomtom-international/cookiecutter-python](https://github.com/tomtom-international/cookiecutter-python) project template.